zkochan/ava/readme.md

 ### Before & after hooks

 When setup and/or teardown is required, you can use `test.before()` and `test.after()`, used in the same manner as `test()`.
-The test function given to `test.before()` and `test.after()` is called before/after all tests.
+The callback function given to `test.before()` and `test.after()` is called before/after all tests.
 You can also use `test.beforeEach()` and `test.afterEach()` if you need setup/teardown for each test.
 Hooks are run serially in the test file.
 Add as many of these as you want.
 You can optionally specify a title that is shown on failure.

 If you need to set up some global state between tests using `test.beforeEach()` and `test.afterEach()` (like spying on `console.log` [for example](https://github.com/sindresorhus/ava/issues/560)), you'll need to make sure the tests are run serially (using either [test.serial](#serial-tests) or [`--serial`](#cli)).